IPlays-dev/Snake-Water-Gun.game/README.md

-# Snake-Water-Gun.game
-This is a Classic game like Stone, Paper, Scissors but with different Elements.
+This is a Classic game like Stone, Paper, Scissors but with different Elements. this is a terminal based game

 Rules:
 First to 3 points win